Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Implant-Supported/Implant-Retained Dentures

-• Pros: Excellent stability, improved chewing ability, preserves bone, increased comfort.
+• Pros: Excellent stability, improved chewing ability, preserves bone, and increased comfort.

 • Cons: More expensive than traditional dentures, requires surgery, longer treatment time.